Environment in Humanitarian Action

 While the immediate priorities for humanitarian actors include saving lives, reducing human suffering, and jump-starting recovery, there is increasing understanding and awareness amongst the humanitarian community on the need to integrate environment into programmes and operations.

-Addressing environmental issues during the early phases have multiple benefits and provide the potential to do the following:
+Addressing environmental issues during the early phases has multiple benefits and provides the potential to do the following:

 - Address the underlying environmental issues that may have contributed to the crises or disaster in the first place as well as reducing the risk of reoccurrence

 - Improve affected communities’ health and safety through reduction of air and water pollution (e.g. management of hazardous materials and solid wastes).